twosaturdayscode/esbuild-deno-plugin/README.md

 - Support for `jsr:` specifiers.
 - Support for import maps (including embedded into `deno.json`).
 - Native loader using Deno's global cache directory.
-- Portable loader that works in environments with limited permissions.

 ### Workspaces